MSC Group, Lufthansa partner in bid for Italy's ITA Airways

 ITA Airways has been looking for an industrial partner, and a successful conclusion to the MSC-Lufthansa operation could secure the future for the airline that succeeds long-struggling Alitalia.

-ITA, or Italy Air Transport, officially launched last October after bankrupt flag carrier Alitalia landed its final flight, ending a 74-year business history that a series of financial crises had marred in recent years.
+ITA, or Italy Air Transport, officially launched last October after bankrupt flag carrier Alitalia landed its final flight, ending a 74-year business history with a series of inglorious business deals that never managed to restore the carrier to health.

+At one point, former Premier Silvio Berlusconi nixed bid by KLM-Air France to buy Alitalia, citing its importance as a strategic asset, only to hand it over to a group of reluctant Italian investors, who eventually sold a 49-percent share to Abu Dhabi Etihad in 2014.
+By 2017, Alitalia was in its second bankruptcy in a decade.

+Airline analyst Gregory Alegi said the MSC-Lufthansa deal could secure ITA Airways' future after long years of turbulence.

 ITA has 52 planes that it says will grow to 105 and is pointing to next-generation aircraft that use sustainable, alternative fuel sources.